renovatebot/renovate/docs/usage/configuration-options.md

 Configuring this to `true` means that Renovate will detect and apply the default reviewers rules to PRs (Bitbucket only).

+## bbUseDevelopmentBranch

+By default, Renovate will use the repositories `main branch`.

+Configuring this to `true` means that Renovate will detect and use the Bitbucket [development branch](https://support.atlassian.com/bitbucket-cloud/docs/branch-a-repository/#The-branching-model) as defined by the repositories branching model.

+If the `development branch` is configured but the branch itself does not exist (ie: it was deleted), Renovate will fall back to using the repositories `main branch`.
+(Bitbucket only).

 ## branchConcurrentLimit

 By default, Renovate won't enforce any concurrent branch limits.